friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 A typical limitation of an ECS is that an entity can only contain one component of a certain type.
 Relations can be used to **add components of the same type multiple times** to a single entity.
+To differentiate relations added to the same entity following mechanisms are used:

+- **Friflo.Engine.ECS**         - Any type can be used as discriminator specified in `IRelationComponent<TKey>`.
+- **Flecs.NET** & **TinyEcs**   - Tags are used as discriminator.
+- **fennecs**                   - Reference type instances are used as discriminator.

 ### Add & Remove 1 relation on 100 entities